Company logo | Codica

 If an ecommerce marketplace solution charges only a commission fee, it will not get revenue from several transactions.
 However, with a listing fee, an online platform can profit from slow-selling products or even goods that might never be sold.

-In addition, an e-commerce website needs to be significant and recognizable and show value to buyers.
+In addition, an ecommerce website needs to be significant and recognizable and show value to buyers.
 In this case, vendors will be ready to pay listing fees.

-Advantages
+Advantages and challenges

 This marketplace revenue model applies great with marketplaces selling unique items.
 For instance, a platform offers hand-craft products.
 The strategy is also common with classified or ad platforms.
 The marketplace business model does not imply selling products in this case.
 Thus, you cannot collect transaction commissions.

+The listing fee model suits a marketplace with an established lead flow.
+Choose this strategy if your platform has a strong reputation and has formed a user base.
 Also, make sure that this strategy works efficiently in your industry.
 If similar marketplaces do not use it, you better opt for another revenue model.

 Example

-Horizontal online marketplaces, including Etsy, mainly implement listings and premium listings.
+Horizontal online marketplaces, including Etsy, mainly implement regular and premium listings.
 On the site, payments for merchants are required.
 They must pay listing fees for each product announced.
 At the same time, the company makes its fees and taxes policy transparent.

 Etsy listing fees